 Politics is part of our daily lives.
-We see it in national media outlets, in conversations with family and friends, on the streets.
+We see it in media outlets, in conversations with family and friends, on the streets.
 There are those who appreciate it, others repudiate it, and some say they are indifferent.
 A lot of us relate politics to negative images and corruption, preferring to stay as far away from it as possible.
 But is it really possible to be indifferent to politics?

 Why voting is important